 This is one of countless examples of actions a supervisor can take to increase an individual employee’s engagement.
 Our employee engagement platform, Insight, automatically builds a recommend plan of action for each person on your team.
 These actions, derived from employee engagement ideas in our playbook, are chosen based on the individual’s most impactful engagement factors—those which are most valued but perceived to have room for improvement.

 Measure and influence employee engagement with Insight

-Book a demo today to get started with Insight, our employee engagement platform.
-Insight is the first employee engagement platform to offer personalized, concrete, guided action plans for each person on your team.
+Are you ready to improve employee engagement on your team?
+Try out Insight, our employee engagement platform.
+It’s the first employee engagement platform to offer personalized, concrete, guided action plans for each person on your team.
 Leaders will see engagement ideas that positively influence engagement on an individual level, making them more effective and confident in their approach to employee engagement.

 It only takes a moment to get started and make a positive impact on your team.
 Create your account to try Insight today.